What is a Trademark? Protecting and Registering Trademarks.

 Companies do need to apply for them and receive ownership confirmation with the U.S. Patent and Trademark Office in order to claim protection from copycats, however.

-Over time, trademarks become synonymous with a company name, so that you don’t even need to see the name to recognize a particular business.
+Over time, the ™ become synonymous with a company name, so that you don’t even need to see the name to recognize a particular business.

-Unlike patents, which are granted for a period of 20 years, trademarks never end.
+Unlike patents, which are granted for a period of 20 years, the ™ never ends.

 The fact that we so easily associate symbols and words with companies and their brands is one of the biggest advantages of their use.